-Riding through the country side of Sri Lanka along the back roads and dirt roads will offer you views of rice fields, village life, rubber plantations, coconut plantations and wayside boutiques (shops).
-You will breathe the fresh air and feel the ambience of these serene landscapes.
+This Sri Lanka Cycling Special will take through the countryside riding along the back roads and dirt roads meandering through scenic rice fields, serene villages, rubber plantations, coconut plantations and wayside stalls.
+You will breathe the fresh air and feel the ambience of these routes as you ride along.
 Hope this tour meets your expectations.
 Have fun cycling Sri Lanka.

 Negombo - a famous fishing village North of Colombo.
 You will see a Dutch built Canal leading all the way to Colombo and the famous Dutch Fort bordering the beach.
 The canal itself is a hive of activity with all the fishermen traveling up and down in their adorned boats.
 This quaint town is also famous for its noisy fish market.
-Many churches in the area remind us of early conversions to Catholicism during Portuguese rule.
+Many churches in the area remind us of early conversions to Catholicism during Portuguese occupation.
 East of the town at the Angurukaramulla temple is a 6 metre long reclining statue of the buddha worth seeing.
 South west of the town you will see the Negombo Lagoon which is surrounded by a densely populated ethnic mix of Sinhalese and Tamils and a coastline brimming with hotels of all categories.
 The mangrove swamps attract a huge variety of water birds including cormorants, herons, egrets and waders.

-After the breakfast proceed to Anuradhapura.
-Anuradhapura is the most celebrated of Sri Lanka’s ancient ruined cities.
+Anuradhapura is the most visited town of Sri Lanka’s ancient ruined cities.
 The city’s greatest treasures are its dagabas constructed of small sun-dried bricks hemispherical in shape.
 The most notable of these dagabas are the Ruvanveli which dates back to the 2nd Century BC and is 300 ft in diameter, the Jetawanarama is 370 ft and the Thuparama which enshrines the collarbone of the Buddha.
 The city’s most renowned relic is the sacred Bo-Tree which is said to have grown from a branch of the tree under which the Buddha gained enlightenment.
-It was planted 2250 years ago and is the oldest historic tree in the world.
+It was planted 2250 years ago and is one of the oldest historic trees in the world.
 Overnight stay at: Ulagalla Resort Anuradhapura Meals: Breakfast & Dinner

 After breakfast ride through the countryside on a mix of tarmac and red dirt roads, passing orchards, paddy fields and elephant grass.
 Riding along the shores of Kandalama lake you will have excellent views of the ancient 5th century rock fortress known as Sigiriya (Lion Rock).
 We’ll park the bikes at the base of the fortress and walk through the old water gardens before climbing 300m to view the ruins of King Kasyapa’s summer palace.
 The highlights of this climb will be the impressive frescos, a mirror wall with ancient singhalese inscriptions and the ruins of the palace on the summit.
 After our descent we’ll head to a local restaurant for lunch.